Developer Guide

 If users are interested in knowing more about the events,

-command or click on the calendar date box to view the event details.
+they can use the find command or click on the calendar date box to view the event details.

 Increase flexibility in event names